Pistonite/vmsetup/src/tool/dotbin.md

 :::info
 This also sets up extra utils and [coreutils](https://github.com/uutils/coreutils) for Windows.
-Follow the output to add the initialization script to PowerShell. (`notepad $PROFILE`)
+Use `vipwsh` to edit the PowerShell profile and add the following to the profile.
 ```powershell
 # Coreutils
 . $PSScriptRoot\Initialize-Coreutils.ps1